-Students planning to take CCP classes for the first time should take the ACT exam in February or they will be required to take COMPASS or Accuplacer tests.
-During the junior year, all students should take the ACT exam at least once.
+Students planning to take CCP classes for the first time must meet the college's admission requirements.
+It is recommended that juniors take the ACT exam at least once.
 Students in 12th grade should continue taking the ACT, with the goal of raising their scores to better increase chances for college scholarships.
-Each major city has at least one appointed test center where the ACT and SAT are administered, and tests are by pre-registration only on designated Saturday mornings.